cskiraly/TinyOS/branches/tinyos-2_0_devel-BRANCH/apps/tests/storage/Block/README.txt

 Description:

 Application to test the BlockStorageC abstraction.
-There must be a volumes-<chip>.xml file in this directory describing the test volume for your flash chip.
+There must be a volumes-<chip>.xml file in this directory describing the a 256kB volume named BLOCKTEST for your flash chip.

-Install this application with a moteid of k*4 + 3 to do a full flash test.
+The mote id is of the form T*100 + k, where k is a random seed and T specifies the test to be performed:

-If you install with an id of k*4+1, only the write portion of the test will be performed.
+T = 0: perform a full test
-If you install with an id of k*4, data from a previous installation will be read (the test will fail if you didn't previously install with an id of k*4+1 or k*4+3).
+T = 2: read a previously written block with the same seed T = 3: write a block with the given seed

-Different values of k run the test with different initial random seeds (and test a different pattern of reads/writes).
+For example, install with an id of 310 to write some data to the flash, then with an id of 210 to check that the data is correct.
+Or install with an id of 10 to do a combined write+read test.

 A successful test will blink the yellow led a few times, then turn on the green led.
 A failed test will turn on the red led.